rule

 Text 17

-There, in front of the sungod, are the sixty thousand thumbsized great sages named the Vālikhilyas, engaged in offering their prayers, speaking eloquently [see also 4.1:39].
+There, in front of the sungod, are the sixty thousand thumbsized great sages named the Vālikhilyas, engaged in offering their prayers, expressed eloquently [see also 4.1: 39].
 (Vedabase)

 Text 18

-So too do, with a variety of names, fourteen others knowing the saints, the Gandharvas, Apsaras, Nāgas, Yakshas, Rākshasas and the demigods, thus one by one in seven groups of two, every month worship the most powerful sungod Sūrya, who is the life of the universe and who carries different names depending on the different ceremonies. (**)
+So too fourteen others, viz. the sages, the Gandharvas, Apsaras, Nāgas, Yakshas, Rākshasas and the demigods, worship with a variety of names and different ceremonies, in seven groups of two with for every month different representatives, the Supreme Lord in the form of the sun god Sūrya, he who is the life of the universe and who carries different names [**].

 So too do, with a variety of names, fourteen others knowing the saints, the Gandharvas, Apsaras, Nāgas, Yakshas, Rākshasas and the demigods, thus one by one in seven groups of two, every month worship the most powerful sungod Sūrya, who is the life of the universe and who carries different names depending on the different ceremonies (**).
 (Vedabase)